hankbao/libreboot/docs/install/rpi_setup.md

 ![SOIC Pinouts for C720 Chromebook](images/rpi/0003.png)

 (C720 Only?)
-The diagram depicts a \"bridged\" connection.
+The diagram depicts a "bridged" connection.
 You will need to fashion one with some copper wire:

 ![Bridged wires](images/rpi/0004.jpg)